Michael Porter Jr. NBA Playoffs Player Props: Nuggets vs. Suns

 Michael Porter Jr. Insights vs. the Suns

-- Defensively, the Suns are sixth in the NBA, giving up 111.6 points per game.
+- The Suns allow 111.6 points per game, sixth-ranked in the NBA.

-- The Suns are the 11th-ranked squad in the league, allowing 42.9 rebounds per contest.
+- The Suns are the 11th-ranked team in the league, conceding 42.9 rebounds per game.

-- In terms of assists, the Suns have allowed 23.4 per contest, third in the NBA.
+- Looking at assists, the Suns have conceded 23.4 per game, third in the NBA.

-- The Suns are the third-ranked squad in the league at allowing threes, giving up 11.4 made 3-pointers per game.
+- Looking at 3-pointers, the Suns have allowed 11.4 makes per contest, third in the NBA.

 Michael Porter Jr. vs. the Suns